Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £600–10,000/night | Location: Carlos Place, Mayfair

-The Connaught is the finest service hotel in London — the extraordinary personal service (the extraordinary butler service, the extraordinary relationship with returning guests — the Connaught has the most loyal repeat guest population of any London luxury hotel), the extraordinary Jean-Georges restaurant (the Mayfair restaurant by Jean-Georges Vongerichten — the most influential New York chef of the 1990s-2000s), and the extraordinary Connaught Bar (the finest cocktail bar in a London hotel — the extraordinary martini trolley, the extraordinary seasonal cocktails, the extraordinary atmosphere).
+The Connaught sets the service standard for London — deeply personal attention, genuine butler service, and long relationships with returning guests (the Connaught has the most loyal repeat guest population of any London luxury hotel).
+The Mayfair restaurant is by Jean-Georges Vongerichten, the most influential New York chef of the 1990s–2000s, and the Connaught Bar is the finest cocktail bar in any London hotel — famous for its martini trolley, its seasonal cocktails, and an atmosphere few bars anywhere can match.

 The Peninsula London — The New Entry